-Seton is home to The University of Texas Southwestern (UTSW) Medical Center’s Austin medical residency programs, as well as the Seton/UTSW Clinical Research Institute.
+Seton was home to The University of Texas Southwestern (UTSW) Medical Center’s Austin medical residency programs (programs that have since moved under the Dell Medical School umbrella), as well as the Seton/UTSW Clinical Research Institute.

 The organization’s role in education, research and spiritual programming furthers Seton’s mission to improve the health of the communities it serves, with special concern for the poor and the vulnerable, as it prepares the region’s next generation of clinicians.
 In Fiscal Year 2011, Seton provided almost $350 million in charity care.

-Central Health will leverage -- at a rate more than double -- the local investment in health care delivery with matching federal funds.
+Central Health will leverage the local investment in health care delivery with matching federal funds – at a rate of more than $2 federal dollars for every locally generated dollar.
 As part of this plan, Central Health will purchase services from the Dell Medical School for the population it serves, resulting in $35 million in annual revenue to the medical school project.
-Travis County voters in November 2012 approved an increase in local property taxes from 7.89 cents per $100 valuation to 12.89 cents per $100 valuation, which will be used to support numerous innovative healthcare initiatives, including the Collaborative, Dell Medical School, the new teaching hospital and others.
+Travis County voters in November 2012 approved an increase in local property taxes from 7.89 cents per $100 valuation to 12.89 cents per $100 valuation, which will be used to support numerous innovative healthcare initiatives, including the Collaborative, Dell Medical School, community-based projects and others.